 Website: http://dining.ncsu.edu/ Phone: 1.800.701.4940 (NC State Dining)

 Review Summer Parking Permit Information

-Contact the Disability Services Office (DSO) should you require academic accommodations during the summer or academic year due to physical, mental health and/or learning disabilities.
-Students are encouraged to initiate contact with the DSO as early in their academic career as possible.
+Contact the Disability Resources Office (DRO) should you require academic accommodations during the summer or academic year due to physical, mental health and/or learning disabilities.
+Students are encouraged to initiate contact with the DRO as early in their academic career as possible.